Updated details for student services at Victoria University of Wellington

 Student Health and Counselling (Mauri Ora)

-The majority of health and counselling services are being delivered by phone or online.
-Services continue to be available to students who cannot return to Wellington and are living anywhere in New Zealand.
+Health and counselling services are being delivered in-person, as well as by phone or online.
+Services continue to be available to students who are living outside of Wellington.
 All appointment requests or requests for medical advice should be made by phone: +64 4 463 5308.
 You can also contact us by calling the contact centre on 0800 04 04 04 and they will transfer you.
-From Monday 18 May Student Health and Student Counselling (Mauri Ora) will resume providing some in person counselling, doctor, and nurse visits—read an update to services.
+Read a full update to our services.

 Student Interest and Conflict Resolution Team